Knockoffs-SPR: Clean Sample Selection in Learning with Noisy Labels: Controlled Clean Sample Selection

 \textbf{Step i): Estimating $\bm{\beta}$ on $\mathcal{D}_1$.} Our target is to provide an estimate of $\bm{\beta}$ that is independent of $\mathcal{D}_2$.
-The simplest strategy is to use the standard OLS estimator to obtain $\hat{\bm{\beta}}_1$.
-However, this estimator may not be accurate since it is corrupted by noisy samples.
-For this consideration, we first run SPR on $\mathcal{D}_1$ to get clean data and then solve $\beta$ via OLS on the estimated clean data.
+The simplest strategy is to use the standard OLS estimate to obtain $\hat{\bm{\beta}}_1$.
+However, this estimate may not be accurate since it is corrupted by noisy samples.
+For this consideration, we first run SPR on $\mathcal{D}_1$ to get clean data and then solve $\bm{\beta}$ via OLS on the estimated clean data.

 \textbf{Step ii): Estimating $\left(\bm{\gamma}(\lambda),\tilde{\bm{\gamma}}(\lambda)\right)$ on $\mathcal{D}_2$.} After obtaining the solution $\hat{\bm{\beta}}_1$ on $\mathcal{D}_1$ , we learn the $\bm{\gamma}(\lambda)$ on $\mathcal{D}_2$: